ejpsoil/soildata-assimilation-guidance/docs/tools/rml.md

   - Relation between Observation and Result;
   - Numerical literal with the measurement result.

-**Question**: Identify in Layer Horizon module of GloSIS which are the units of measurement associated with the Result instances used in this example.
+**Question**: Identify in the [Layer Horizon module](https://rapw3k.github.io/glosis/docs/glosis-lh-doc/index-en.html) of GloSIS which are the units of measurement associated with the Result instances used in this example.

 **Exercise I**: Create a new `yarrrml` file including all the transformations given